Crescent Mills, CA

 Current uses: Wood utilization campus developing bioenergy and timber products

-Benefits: Job creation, renewable energy, locally-sourced lumber
+Benefits: Job creation, renewable energy, sustainable building materials, locally-sourced lumber

 Services provided: Grant assistance